TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Heavier GC load causes higher response latency because GC needs longer execution freezes to clean up the heap memory.

-If possible, we should change to use [generic type parameters](#generic-function) because the types can be resolved at compile time, leading to zero heap allocation per function call.
+If possible, we should change to use typed parameters or [generic type parameters](#generic-function) because the types can be resolved at compile time, leading to zero heap allocation per function call.
+This is especially useful for high-concurrency logging, eventing, or caching.

 #### Interface concrete type assertion